booleanhunter/how-to-build-your-own-uber-for-x-app/README.md

-#### Repo for my practice codes and programs and also sample codes from internet.
+#### A repository to write sample programs and mini projects, try out new languages, and save interesting stuff and code snippets from the internet.